jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 Or maybe a grimoire.

 The best way to get started with this book is with an overview of the subject matter.
-Read the {% include chapter-link.html slug="toc" %},
+Read the {% include chapter-link.html slug="toc" %} first.
-if you haven't already.

 The topics in this book are presented in a deliberate order, with a narrative through line that could be read from beginning to end.